MRU-CSIS-2503-202101-001/course-resources/README.md

 You have to write your coding topic test in **your** tutorial section.
 (But it's ok on NON-testing days to sit in on either section...unless one gets so full that I can't effectively answer questions, in which case we'll have to go with our regularly-scheduled tuts.)

+#### The procedure for topic tests

+There's a more detailed explanation [of coding tests here](otherdocs/online-coding-tests-explanation%20copy.md) and [written tests here](otherdocs/online-written-tests-explanation.md).

 #### How topic test marks are calculated

 Written topic tests will be given a percentage grade, just as you've likely received in countless exams.
 Each written topic test will be worth **10%** of your final mark.